 Revak added: "However, the bounce back on Thursday is a great sign.
 Our intensity, both on the attacking and defending side of things, was wholly improved.
-It was the most dangerous we've looked offensively this season
+It was the most dangerous we've looked offensively this season so far."

-Amine Medmoun, assisted by Kamil Jarzabek, got the Hawks on the board in the first half before Sean Cox found the net twice in the second half to put five saves over the remainder of play.
-The key to the bounce back was confidence, according to Revak.
+Amine Medmoun, assisted by Kamil Jarzabek, got the Hawks on the board in the first half before Sean Cox found the net twice in the second half to put the game away.
+Cesar Palomares assisted the first second half goal while the second was unassisted.